 Laboratory regulations of the FabLabs@FHDO, as of 2022

 The present regulations refer to the FabLab@FHDO, dt.
-"Fabrikationslabor", hereinafter referred to as "laboratory" of the Dortmund University of Applied Sciences.
+"Fabrikationslabor", in the following "lab" of the Dortmund University of Applied Sciences.
 The lab is an open, novel workshop for the purpose of research and teaching on distributed, digital fabrication infrastructures.

 1. Everyone is required to find out about the location of fire extinguishers, first aid kits, emergency stop switches and other safety devices.
 Also find out about the course of the escape routes and the first aiders present.